Azaz24/country-data-analysis/README.md

 # 🌍 Country Data Analysis using REST API

-##  Project Overview
+## 📌 Project Overview

-This project demonstrates how to fetch real-time # 🌍 Country Data Analysis using REST API (Python + Pandas)
+This project demonstrates how to fetch real-time country data from a public REST API and analyze it using Python (Pandas).

 It simulates a real-world data analyst workflow where data is retrieved programmatically, cleaned, and analyzed to extract meaningful insights.
 ---

 ## 🎯 Objectives